Experienced a pay cut? Here’s what to do next:

 When making a retirement budget, Mazzarella says it’s helpful to divvy up expenses into two categories: fixed and variable.
 Fixed expenses are those you pay every month, such as housing, utilities, groceries and debt payments.
 Variable expenses are costs that can fluctuate (think entertainment or medical costs).

 Once you break down your current budget, you can start estimating retirement expenses by considering what costs may increase, decrease or disappear altogether when you retire, as well as those that will remain the same.
 Your budget for family expenses might shrink, for example, once your children are out of the house and financially independent.

 On the other hand, you might see health care expenses increase as you get older.
-According to the Fidelity Retiree Health Care Cost Estimate, an average retired couple aged 65 in 2018 may need around $280,000 after-tax dollars saved to pay for medical expenses in retirement, not including the cost of long-term care.
+According to the Bureau of Labor Statistics, a person 65 years or older spends around $6,802 per year on healthcare, not including the cost of long-term care.
 Learning how to make a retirement budget that accounts for those expenses while you’re still young and healthy can keep you from coming up short later.

 Once you’re done estimating retirement expenses, think about the sources of your retirement income.
-The list might include your 401(k), an individual retirement account (IRA), an IRA CD, an employer pension plan, Social Security or business income if you own a business or have a side hustle.
+The list might include your 401(k), IRA, an employer pension plan, Social Security or business income if you own a business or have a side hustle.

 The Social Security Administration offers a calculator that can help you determine your estimated benefits and make a retirement budget.
 You can also use an online retirement income calculator to estimate how much income your savings will generate once you retire.
 From there, you can create a plan for drawing down assets from different savings vehicles.

-“In many cases, simply taking a proportionate amount of income from each type of account you own gets the job done,” says Byron W. Ellis, a certified financial planner with United Capital in The Woodlands, Texas.
+“In many cases, simply taking a proportionate amount of income from each type of account you own gets the job done,” says Byron W. Ellis, CFP®.

 A simple way to reach your goals.